ShoryuKyzan/StockReader/README.md

 * Run nodemon main.js
 * Will run an API server on port 8000
 * You can also just run ./dev-build.sh, ./dev-up.sh to start a backend in your docker engine (also running on port 8000, forwarded to your local 8000).

+# Changelog

+## 03/09/2020

+* On auto-refresh, Scroll position auto-adjusts to keep current tweets in view. (as of right now this isnt perfect).
+* Errors reported.
+* Sticky search bar contents are now synchronized with the in-page one.